 Room to Roam

-The Great Burn and surrounding roadless areas contain high-quality habitat for many wildlife species that need tracts of continuous wildlands—what scientists call ‘large intact blocks’—to survive.
-Rocky Mountain elk, mountain goat, whitetail and mule deer, gray wolf, cougar, and black bear are notable large species.
+The Great Burn ecosystem contains high-quality habitat for many wildlife species, including those that require intact, functional landscapes—what scientists call ‘large intact blocks’—to survive.
+Rocky Mountain elk, mountain goat, whitetail and mule deer, gray wolf, cougar and black bear are just some of these species.

 A place for recovery

-Lynx, fishers, wolverines, marten, and native fish whose habitat is rapidly disappearing elsewhere also flourish here.
-Dozens of other important animal and plant species are found throughout the Great Burn.
+Species like lynx, fishers, wolverines, marten, and native fish and white bark pine, whose habitat is rapidly disappearing elsewhere on the continent flourish here.

-The U.S. Fish and Wildlife Service has found that the Great Burn and surrounding roadless lands are prime grizzly bear recovery habitat.
-Recent sightings confirm that grizzly bears are already traveling through the area en route to the Bitterroot Ecosystem Recovery Zone.
+The U.S. Fish and Wildlife Service deemed the Great Burn ecosystem and its surrounding roadless lands as prime grizzly bear recovery habitat and a key corridor connecting the Bitterroot Ecosystem Grizzly Recovery Zone to population sources in the North Continental Divide and Greater Yellowstone Ecosystems.
+Recent sightings confirm that grizzly bears are already traveling through the area en route to the Recovery Zone.

 Free flowing habitat